renehorstmann/rhc/style.md

 # rhc C style guide
 A style guide for modern C programming

-In this repository I'll show you my recommendations for a good coding style in the C programming language.
+In this file I'll show you my recommendations for a good coding style in the C programming language.

 ## <a name="S-contents"></a>Contents